See a list of General Studies Programs by Clicking Here!

 Online General Education College Degree

 Online learning or distance learning is the fastest growing learning modality within higher education.
-Given the quality, structure, flexibility, and independence offered via online learning, it is expected to continue to outpace other types of degree programs for the foreseeable future.
-Earning a general education degree online will be no different.
-In fact, online general education degrees are the eighth most popular online degree programs in the United States.
-If you are considering earning a liberal arts degree online this year, take the time to read our resources for online students and utilize our proprietary online degree matching tool to find the best school for you.
+Given the quality, structure, flexibility, and independence offered via online learning, it is expected to outpace other degree types going forward.
+Earning a general education degree online appears to be following in lockstep.

 - Current Profile of Online Students